eecs394-fall15/grocery_list/readme.md

 ##Description
-This application gives you an easy way to create lists of items to buy and share them with your friends and family.
+POTLUCK is an iOS app which gives you an easy way to create lists of items to buy and share them with your friends and family.
 Whether it's a grocery list or planning out your next party, Potluck has you covered!

-###Installation Instructions
+##Installation Instructions

+##Running the App

+Fork the repository and run:

++ $steroids update
++ $steroids connect

-###Building and Deploying the App
+### Deploying the App

 Mac: In terminal, navigate to the directory where the grocery_list is downloaded.
-Type "steroids deploy".
+$ "steroids deploy".
 A link will be generated which can be shared.

 ###Platform Requirements
 The app can be built and modified on any version of Mac or Windows that is supported by Steroids.